 These issues will be at the forefront of our thinking as the Commission moves on to the final stages of our review of land for housing and development.
 The review focuses on the importance of well-planned sustainable communities in places people want to live at prices they can afford.

 Our work starts from the evidence that fundamental change is required to the way land is delivered for housing if we are to achieve the housing outcomes that Scotland needs.
-The objective of this work is to ascertain how the way that land for housing and development is identified and brought forward can be altered to help deliver better homes and better places.
+The objective of this work is to ascertain how land for housing and development is identified and brought forward can be altered to help deliver better homes and better places.
 It builds on previous work by the Commission on land value uplift capture and public interest led development set out in Advice to Ministers on Land Value Capture.
 In this advice the Commission highlighted the need for a move to a more plan led approach to development with the public sector taking a more pro-active role in initiating and driving forward development

 The review begins with two pieces of research looking at land for private housing development, the main way that housing is delivered in Scotland.